liubo404/pivotspring/chapter1.md

 - A Spring study lab book containing explanations and instructions for the practical exercises you will do during taining.
 - A SpringSource official flash drive containing the following:
   - A JDK installer.
+  - Sources necessary for your tarining.
+Each study lab has s small Spring web application with missing configuration and code; the student's task is to complete it to become a working application.
+The same model is used in the code associated with this book.
+  - An install for the most recent stable version of the Spring Tool Suite(STS).
+The version on the flash drive is mandatory for the course because the install sets up a local Maven repository with all the needed dependencies, and a full eclipse project configuration with the lab sources.
+The STS also has an internal tc Server to run the lab application.
+  - An HTML or PDF version of the Spring Study Lab.

 [^5]Keep in mind that attending a Spring Web taining course by Pivotal or at a VMware Authorized Training Certer is prerequisite to becoming a Certified Spring Web Application Developer, as stated on the official site at http://mylearn.vmware.com/mgrReg/plan.cfm?plan=31111ui=www_cert.

 [^6]The Spring Framework Reference is at http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/.

 [^7]Depending on the area and the training certer, this item is optional.

 [^8]Depending on the area and the training certer, this item is also optional.

+If you do not choose to do online training, you will not receive the headphones nor the webcam.
+The training kit and the rest of the materials are given to you when you arrive at the location where the training is taking place.
+After your training, you receive a free voucher that is required to schedule the certification exam at an approved exam center near you.
+Basically, this voucher or voucher code is proof that you have attended official Spring Web training.
+!The exam duration is **90 minutes** and consists of **50 questions**.
+There are both single-anser and multiple-choice questions.
+The questions cover(roughly) the following topics:
+- Spring overview(Spring core notions)
+- MVC essentials(contifurations, beans to use, converions)
+- MVC forms and views
+- Webflow
+- Web security
+- REST

+The passing score for the exam is **76%**.
+This means that **38** correct answers are needed to pass.
+Most of the questions present you with a piece of Java code or configuration and then ask you what it does, so make sure that you understand the code attached to this book and